 While /e/’s storage works well, I do not have much need of it in light of the fact that I have my own Nextcloud instance and can also sync data locally with Syncthing (which I took advantage of to move screenshots for this article from my phone to my work computer).

 The /e/ OS operating system provides a user-friendly alternative to Android for people who want the Android experience without the reliance on Google and associated manufacturer-related applications and telemetry.
 Compared to LineageOS, /e/ provides a more unified experience out of the box, with a suitable suite of default open source applications and a system-based application store.
-Despite the fact that /e/ borrowed from various pre-existing open source projects to create its default applications, none looks out of place.
+Despite the fact that /e/ borrowed from various pre-existing open source projects to create its default applications, none look out of place.

 For more advanced users, /e/ does not offer much that one could not do with a phone running LineageOS.
 For example, MicroG is available on both LineageOS and CalyxOS.
 All of the apps available in LineageOS’s store can be obtained with a combination of F-Droid and Aurora Store.
 This is not to say there is no value to the sort of unified, ready-to-go experience /e/ provides, but instead to note that /e/ does not provide much that one could not configure with a bit of effort.